EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/issues_and_safety.md

 ## Environmental Impacts of Geothermal Operations

 Geothermal energy is often considered an environmentally friendly energy source due to its low greenhouse gas emissions and renewability.
 However, it is essential to consider the potential environmental impacts associated with geothermal operations to ensure sustainable development and minimize adverse effects on the surrounding ecosystem.
-In this section, we will discuss some of the key environmental concerns related to geothermal energy production, including greenhouse gas emissions, water pollution, and induced seismicity.
+This section will discuss some critical environmental concerns related to geothermal energy production, including greenhouse gas emissions, water pollution, and induced seismicity.

 ### Greenhouse Gas Emissions
-Geothermal power plants emit fewer greenhouse gases compared to conventional fossil fuel-based power plants.
+Geothermal power plants emit fewer greenhouse gases than conventional fossil fuel-based power plants.
 However, they do release some greenhouse gases, such as carbon dioxide (CO2) and methane (CH4), during the extraction of geothermal fluids.
 Geothermal plants emit about 5% of the carbon dioxide, 1% of the sulfur dioxide, and less than 1% of the nitrous oxide emitted by a coal-fired plant of equal size, and certain types of geothermal plants produce near-zero emissions [(Holm et al., 2012)](https://geothermal.org/sites/default/files/2021-02/Geothermal_Greenhouse_Emissions_2012_0.pdf).
 These emissions can contribute to climate change if not properly managed.
 It is important to monitor and minimize these emissions through the implementation of advanced technologies and best practices (see section [reinjection](section:reinjection)).

 ### Water Pollution
 Geothermal fluids can contain dissolved minerals and gases that may pose a risk to water quality if not properly managed.
 Some of these substances, such as hydrogen sulfide, can be toxic and harmful to the environment.
 To prevent water pollution, it is essential to establish appropriate fluid management practices, such as treating and reinjecting geothermal fluids back into the reservoir or disposing of them in a safe and regulated manner.

-### Induced Seismicity
+### Induced seismicity
 The drilling and injection of water into geothermal reservoirs may cause small-scale earthquakes or tremors, known as induced seismicity.
 Although the risk of significant earthquakes is low, it is still a concern in some areas.
-Monitoring and managing induced seismicity is essential to ensure the safety of surrounding communities and infrastructure.
+Monitoring and managing induced seismicity are essential to ensure the safety of surrounding communities and infrastructure.

 `````{admonition} During geothermal operations, several activities can potentially cause induced seismicity:
 :class: tip